fossabot/FESK/README.md

 FESK-Utils
 ------------
-I've writed small script for Simplifying Life
+I've written Python script for managing updates and checking firewall status

 They located in `fesk-utils` directory.
-Main script and installer

-You need to have `CMake` and `Make` installed to compile C library
+You need to install these modules: `shutil, argparse, subprocess`

 Credits
 ------------